How to Pickle Beadboard Panels

-Step 1 - Prepare Surface
+Step 1 - Preparing the Surface

-Step 2 - Pickling Surface
+Step 2 - Pickling the Surface

-Step 3 - Protect the Finish
+Step 3 - Protecting the Finish

 Once the final coat of "whiting" is completely dry, protect the surface with water-based polyurethane, using the natural bristle brush.
 After allowing the polyurethane to dry (according to instructions), apply a second coat to the beadboard panels.